Robust Elicitable Functionals: Introduction

 where in the exposition, we consider an uncertainty set characterised by the Kullback-Leibler (KL) divergence.
-In contrast to worst-case risk measures, the REF depends not only on the choice of risk measure but more specifically on the scoring function that elicits the risk measures, see also \Cref{sec: b-homog} for a detailed discussion.
-As the REF is the minimiser of the worst-case expected score, it is indeed a ``robust'' risk functional.
-From a computational perspective, if the inner optimisation problem of \eqref{eq:into-REF} over the space of probability measures can be solved semi-analytically, the outer problem over reals can then be tackled using classical optimisation techniques.
+In contrast to worst-case risk measures, the REF depends not only on the choice of risk measure but more specifically on the scoring function that elicits the risk measure, see also \Cref{sec: b-homog} for a detailed discussion.
+The optimal measure attaining the inner problem in \eqref{eq:intro-REF} can be interpreted as the, in KL divergence, largest admissible expected score; the extremal score.
+As the REF is the minimiser of the extremal score, it is indeed a ``robust'' risk functional.
+Contrary to the worst-case risk-measure, which is always larger than the baseline risk measure, the REF, which is the minimiser of the extremal score, can be smaller or larger than the baseline risk measure.
+From a computational perspective, if the inner optimisation problem of \eqref{eq:intro-REF} over the space of probability measures can be solved semi-analytically, the outer problem over reals can typically be tackled using classical optimisation techniques.